odow/StochOptFormat/README.md

 ### Vocabulary

-StochOptFormat relies of a specific set of vocabulary.
-We summarize the important terms here, and we direct the reader to [1] for more information.
+Here we briefly summarize the important terms used by StochOptFormat; we direct the reader to [1] for more information.
+Note that some of our terms differ slightly from [1].
+The act of formalizing a data structure has clarified some of our earlier ideas.

-1. Nodes
+- Nodes

   A policy graph is made up of nodes.
 Each node correspond to a point in time at which the agent makes a decision.